 Preliminary Recommendations

 The EPDP team has kept the GNSO Council’s instructions regarding consideration of an appropriate policy solution for Recommendation #5 from the IGO-INGO Access to Curative Rights PDP at the forefront in its work.
 However, the EPDP team concluded early on that a feasible and appropriate policy solution cannot be crafted simply by looking at that recommendation in isolation.
-Although Recommendation #5 is concerned with the outcome of a dispute resolution process where the affected IGO claims immunity from the jurisdiction of a court, the EPDP team agreed that it should first determine how and which IGOs are able to file a complaint under the relevant dispute resolution mechanism.
+Although Recommendation #5 is concerned with the outcome of a dispute resolution process where the affected IGO asserts immunity from jurisdiction, the EPDP team agreed that it should first determine how and which IGOs are able to file a complaint under the relevant dispute resolution mechanism.
 In this regard, EPDP team members noted that, due to national State obligations under the Paris Convention for the Protection of Industrial Property, IGOs may not own hold registered trademarks in their names, acronyms, or other identifiers.

 This presents a challenge for such IGOs, as there is a specific requirement under the UDRP and URS that a complainant “must demonstrate that the domain name at issue is identical or confusingly similar to a trademark in which the complainant has rights”.
-As a result of its discussion of this initial problem, the EPDP team proposes Recommendation #1, which it believes will establish more clearly defined and determinative eligibility requirements for IGOs to demonstrate unregistered rights under the UDRP and URS.
+As a result of its discussion of this initial problem, the EPDP team proposes Recommendation #1, which it believes will clarify eligibility requirements for IGOs to demonstrate (unregistered) rights under the UDRP and URS.

-To address the specific issue under Recommendation #5 from the IGO-INGO Access to Curative Rights PDP, the EPDP team proposes a single package of recommendations (Recommendation 2) that are intended to be “interdependent” (as contemplated by Section 13 of the GNSO’s PDP Manual); .
+To address the specific issue under Recommendation #5 from the IGO-INGO Access to Curative Rights PDP, the EPDP team proposes a single package of recommendations (Recommendation 2) that are intended to be “interdependent” (as contemplated by Section 13 of the GNSO’s PDP Manual); this package of recommendations is represented in two different options bracketed below.
 The EPDP team believes that this set of recommendations is responsive to the GNSO Council’s directions that the proposed policy solution be “generally consistent” with the GNSO Council’s previous approval of the first four recommendations from the IGO-INGO Access to Curative Rights PDP.

 Preliminary Recommendations